 If you have a gas grill:

 - Always check the connections before you use the grill for the first time in a season and again periodically throughout the summer.
-For more info on how to check your grill, watch this video from the National Fire Protection Association.

 - Check the dates on your propane tank.
 It may need to be re-certified to ensure it’s safe.
-Check with your local refilling station to see if your tank is due for re-certification, also sometimes called re-qualification.2 An alternative to having your old propane tank re-certified is to purchase a new one.
+Check with your local refilling station to see if your tank is due for re-certification, also sometimes called re-qualification.4 An alternative to having your old propane tank re-certified is to purchase a new one.

 - Check and double-check you’ve turned off the gas when you finish grilling.
 Don’t leave this step until after the meal is over.
 Turn the gas off as soon as you finish cooking so you don't forget.